LifeBogger presents a full story of a football legend popularly known by the Nickname “Ibracadabra”.

-No doubt, he is know as a player that provide as much entertainment both on and off the pitch.
+No doubt, we know him as a player that provides as much entertainment both on and off the pitch.

-Zlatan Ibrahimovic was born on October 3, 1981, in Malmö, Sweden, to a Bosnian father and a Croatian mother who were not happily married to each other.
+For Biography starters, Zlatan Ibrahimovic was born on October 3, 1981, in Malmö, Sweden, to a Bosnian father and a Croatian mother who were not happily married to each other.

 According to Zlatan, ‘Living with his mother and watching a new step-father coming into his life was indeed a painful experience’.

 At some point, he experienced extreme weight loss and unnatural thinness due to a loss of subcutaneous fat muscle throughout the body.

 It took quite a while before Zlatan adapted to a single-parent family.
-Full recovery occurred when he was allowed to re-establish contact with his father whom he loved much more than his mum.
+Full recovery occurred when he was allowed to re-establish contact with his father, whom he loved much more than his mum.

 For Zlatan, there have been moving stories of his dad.
 Once, when they had little money, Sefik Ibrahimovic managed to buy Zlatan a bed from Ikea but they couldn’t afford the delivery charges.